mozilla/django-browserid/docs/setup.rst

 ``https://login.persona.org/include.js`` in a script tag, and ``django_browserid/static/browserid/browserid.js``, which is part of the django-browserid library.

+If you are using the optional Persona branded images you need to make sure they are uploaded with the static files.

 .. _Form Media: https://docs.djangoproject.com/en/dev/topics/forms/media/
 .. _staticfiles: https://docs.djangoproject.com/en/dev/howto/static-files/